Gamemode4Dev/GM4_Datapacks/gm4_disassemblers/README.md

 - Can be added to mob farms like Zombified Piglin farms to process their dropped tools

 ### Configuration
-If you also want to allow diamond armor and tools to be disassembled, run the following command:
+If you also want to allow diamond armour and tools to be disassembled, run the following command:
 ```
 /scoreboard players set disassemble_diamonds gm4_disassembler 1
 ```